On the stability of the Erd\H{o}s-Ko-Rado theorem: Abstract

 \section{Abstract}

-Delete the edges of a Kneser graph with some probability $p$, independently of each other: for what probabilities $p$ is the independence number of this random graph equal to the independence number of the Kneser graph itself?
+Delete the edges of a Kneser graph independently of each other with some probability: for what probabilities is the independence number of this random graph equal to the independence number of the Kneser graph itself?
 We prove a sharp threshold result for this question in certain regimes.
-Since an independent set in the Kneser graph is the same as an intersecting (uniform) family, this gives us a random analogue of the Erd\H{o}s-Ko-Rado theorem.
+Since an independent set in the Kneser graph is the same as a uniform intersecting family, this gives us a random analogue of the Erd\H{o}s--Ko--Rado theorem.